 In the RFP, it is customary to request the submission of a guarantee with the bid package, so as to protect the public authority against the risk of the successful bidder failing to sign the contract.
 This guarantee is commonly known as bid bond, even when the instrument of the guarantee is not necessarily a bond.
 The bid bond is to provide a degree of commitment to the bid submission, that is, in the event that the bidder is awarded the contract and then decides not to proceed with the contract signature, the bond will be executed/called.
 Bid bonds may take different forms in different jurisdictions.
 The most typical are bank guarantees (sometimes in the form of a letter of credit) or insurance policy bonds, both of which have to be unconditional, irrevocable, and executable on demand or "first call".
-The RFP should be clear as to what instruments or forms of guarantee to be regarded as valid.
+The RFP should be clear as to what instruments or forms of guarantee will be acceptable.
+It is good practice to provide a sample/template for a guarantee to be regarded as valid.